Tuesday, June 10, 2008

 Small Harp Amps – under 10 watts

 When I think of small harp amps I think first of a Fender Champ or any of the zillions of clones that use the same basic circuitry: a single 6V6 power tube, 5Y3 rectifier, and an 8-inch speaker.
 Preamp tubes vary according to taste, usually a 12AX7.
 These amps are bright and “barky,” and they have a cut-through-the-mix quality that is very satisfying.
-However, they can be nasal or boxy, and with only 5 watts of power they are not beefy enough for any gigging, I don’t care what you’ve been told.
-These amps must be mic’ed to be giggable.
+However, they can be nasal or boxy, and with only 5 watts of power they usually need PA support to be giggable.

 Best bang-for-the-buck small amps are the Fender Silver Face Champs and the Kalamazoo Model 2.
 The Epi Valve Jr. half stack is pretty decent.